 How Does AWS Elasticsearch Operate?

-When using AWS Elasticsearch, data is transferred in JSON documents format from the Elasticsearch.
+When using AWS Elasticsearch, data is transferred in JSON documents format from Elasticsearch.
 Other ingestion tools like Logstash, Amazon Kinesis Firehose, etc., may also be used other than the AWS Elasticsearch API.

 Note that Elasticsearch works in such a way that it auto-saves the original document and shows you a new searchable reference of the file in the cluster’s index.